Lightning prompts concerns as Central and Northern California firefighters battle raging wildfires

 Time lapse video show Garnet Fire rage in Fresno County, California

-FRESNO COUNTY, Calif. – Two new wildfires exploded in Central and Northern California Monday, prompting evacuations, including areas outside Fresno, California's most populous inland city.
+FRESNO COUNTY, Calif. – Fire crews in California's Sierra National Forest are concerned that lightning from thunderstorms over the next few days may spark additional fires after two wildfires spread rapidly in Central and Northern California on Monday, prompting evacuations that included areas outside Fresno, California's most populous inland city.

 Garnet Fire rages in Fresno County, California, on Tuesday morning, Aug.
 26, 2025.